Meg Boade

-Margaret Diane Boade (born July 3, 2002) is an American professional soccer player who plays as a midfielder for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Margaret Diane Boade (born July 3, 2002) is an American professional soccer player who plays as a midfielder for Denver Summit FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Northwestern Wildcats and UCLA Bruins.
+She began her professional career with stints with the Washington Spirit, Gotham FC, and Chicago Stars in 2025.
+She is the sister of soccer player Tess Boade.

 Early life

-Boade was born in Dallas, Texas before moving to Golden, Colorado where she grew up.
-For high school she attended Valor Christian where she competed in basketball, soccer and track.
+Boade was born in Dallas, Texas, before moving to Golden, Colorado, where she grew up.
+She attended Valor Christian High School where she competed in basketball, soccer and track.
 In 2018, Boade led her U-16/U-17 Real Colorado team to the U.S. Soccer Development Academy National Championship.

 College career

 Northwestern Wildcats

 Boade started her college career with the Northwestern Wildcats.
 In 2022, she started all 23 matches and scored seven goals, leading Northwestern to match their best finish in school history.
 The following year, she secured the program record for assists in a season with 14 assists over the course of one season.
 Boade was also named to the Mac Hermann Trophy watchlist at the end of the year.